JoeyBest/exploratory-data-analysis---customer-loans-in-finance334/README.md

 2. You may want to create a new conda environment for all the libraries that you will need to use for this project.
   - conda create --name *'insert conda env name'*
+  - All libraries used can be found in 'requirements.txt'

 ## Usage instructions:

 1. Firstly activate the conda environment created to ensure the appropriate libraries are avalible and ready to use.

+1. The user will need to run the db_utils.py file first as this will extract the data from an AWS Relational Database (RDS) and write it into the appropriate csv file.
+   - This step uses the confidental file credential.yaml to access the csv file.
+   - The CSV file will now be saved in your working directory as 'eda.csv'.

+1. Now the user can use the main.ipynb file to access the saved 'eda.csv' file.
+Allowing for investigations of the data to begin.

-2. User can choose to use the code from main.ipynb or follow through the .py files (the .ipynb file may be better for those wanting a good visual representation of all the data).
+1. The difference between main.ipynb and the .py files is readability and speed.
+   - The .ipynb file is better for those wanting a good visual representation of all the data.
+It goes through the code in sections, so each block of code is running individually.
+But there are still explainations in the notes and markdown boxes along the way.
-   - The order of .py files for user ease: db_utils.py, dataframe_info.py, DataTransformation.py, plot.py

-3. The difference between the two is readability and speed.
-   The .py files contain all the docstrings for users who want to use the same code and understand it better.
-   The .py files uses
+   - The .py files are better for those who want to use the same code and understand it better by reading the docstrings (the order of .py files for user ease: db_utils.py, dataframe_info.py, DataTransformation.py, plot.py).
+The .py files also use
    ```
    if __name__ == "__main__":
    ```
-   to encapsulate important parts of code, but it doesnt contain everything needed to analyse, clean and visualise all partsof the data.
+   to encapsulate important parts of code, but it doesn't contain everything needed to analyse, clean and visualise all parts of the data.
-   Whereas the main.ipynb goes through the code in sections, so each code needs running individually.
-But there is still explainations in the notes and markdown boxes along the way.

-4. Running the chosen 'main.ipynb' file will extract the data from an AWS Relational Database (RDS) and write it into the appropriate csv file.
-   - This step uses the confidental file credential.yaml to access the csv file.
-   - The CSV file will now be saved in your working directory as 'eda.csv'.

-5. If code is going to be run from the .py files, then running each one once, will perform all actions needed on the data and save more up to date versions of the data.
-   - including: 'transformed_loan_data.csv', 'filtered_loan_data.csv', 'full_loan_data.csv' and 'untransformed_loan_data.csv'

-6. Running the code from 'main.ipynb' will take you chronolgically through the sections:
+1. Running the code from 'main.ipynb' will take you chronolgically through the sections:
    - Accessing the df
    - Exploring the data
    - Transforming pt 1